nir0k/blackbox_exporter/README.md

 The blackbox exporter allows blackbox probing of endpoints over HTTP, HTTPS, DNS, TCP, ICMP and gRPC.

+This fork extends the upstream project by allowing configuration to be stored and managed in a PostgreSQL database.

 ## Running this software

 ### From binaries